 Girl UP events introduce young ladies in Canton City schools to non-traditional careers available to them

-Young ladies meet female professionals working in non-traditional female careers, like welding, engineering or building trades and participate in hands-on activities at stations representative of the work done in that career.
+Young ladies meet local female professionals working in non-traditional female careers, like welding, engineering or building trades and participate in hands-on activities at stations representative of the work done in that career.
 Stations align with programs available to the girls in high school through the district’s Career Tech Department.

 A nontraditional occupation (NTO) for women is one in which jobs have been traditionally filled by men, and women comprise 25 percent or less of total employment.
 NTOs span all major occupational groups and provide many employment options for women, with many careers offering higher entry-level wages and a career ladder with pay between $20 and $30 per hour.
 Some examples of NTOs for women include cement masons, oil, gas, mining, crane operator, roofers, heavy vehicle technicians, brick mason, heating and refrigeration mechanics and installers, farmers, press machine setter, metal worker, engineer, and detective.

 - Kendra Carpenter, Krugliak, Wilkins, Griffiths & Doughterty Co., LPA

 - Dianne C. Digianantonio, MarketLink Communications